-2 The Data
+3 The Data

-You are encouraged to find and choose a dataset that you will use in the coursework.1 There are many data-mining resources available, which have links to some freely available datasets.
-For example, you can find free datasets at these two sites:
+You are encouraged to choose a dataset that you will use in the coursework.1 You can find data in the following publicly available repositories:

-fx.sauder.ubc.ca ForEx data at The University of British Colombia fimi.cs.helsinki.fi Frequent Itemset Mining Implementations Repository
+fx.sauder.ubc.ca ForEx data at The University of British Colombia archive.ics.uci.edu/ml/ Machine Learning Repository at University of California, Irvine fimi.cs.helsinki.fi Frequent Itemset Mining Implementations Repository

-For example, on the first site you can retrieve the daily exchange rates of top 10 currencies for some period of time.
-Table 1 shows an extract of such data for the last two years with British Pound as the base currency and using the price notation.
+For example, on the first site you can retrieve the daily prices of world currencies, precious metals and oil.
+Table 1 shows prices in British Pounds (GBP) of 10 top currencies during 2006-2007.
 The table has 12 columns (date, weekday and names of ten currencies) and many rows (for two years period there will be about 600 rows).